 Since working on antique furniture, my approach to adhesion of veneers and marquetry work has changed, and I would add, changed for the better.
 I no longer use modern glues such as PVA, or the dreaded contact adhesive.
 Instead I only use reversible glues.
 These essentially are protein glues (also called Hide Glue) which can be applied hot.
 Hot protein glues go back hundreds of years and are still used today when working on restoration of antique marquetry and cabinet work.
 This is an essential requirement since the glue can be reversed at any time regardless of how long the glue has been present, even hundreds of years.
 Application of heat and water easily softens the glue allowing marquetry, and joints in cabinet work to be released and re-glued.
 This can be repeated time and again without any effect on the stability of the bond.
 It is the reversibility of the glue that attracts me, but the down side is the skill and equipment required to perform the technique.
 While not a problem to me, I understand those who are reluctant to purchase a gluepot and learn the technique.

-The good news is a relatively new, modified protein glue, is now commercially available, and can be used cold.
+The good news is a relatively new, modified protein glue, is now commercially available, and can be used straight from the bottle.